rickardlindberg/rickardlindberg.me/writing/rlmeta-poster2/index.markdown

 <span></span>
 </pre></div>

+It will perform all commands given and write all generated code concatenated into a single file.

-Note that the support library must come before the grammar so that `Grammar` is defined by the time `ObjectCounter` is evaluated.
+Note that the support library comes before the grammar so that `Grammar` is defined by the time `ObjectCounter` is evaluated.

 The object counter source code has now been compiled into a standalone Python